All Episodes

 And we don't want to sit around and wait for those because we don't know how often he's going to say things.

-I thought another one was when he said that abortion, you know, determining when a human being gets rights, you know, at what point does life begin when he said this to Rick Warren out of the saddleback church, that that was that was a big problem.
+Another one was when he said that abortion, determining when a human being gets rights, at what point does life begin?

 That was a big self-inflicted wound.

-Remember how among everybody who saw the debate at the saddleback church, it was clear that McCain had smoked Obama, that everybody knew it.
+Remember how among everybody who saw the debate at the Saddleback Church, it was clear that McCain had smoked Obama, that everybody knew it.

 So what are we left with to do then?